matthew-brett/barts-setup/barts_setup.md

     * mini-DVI to VGA to projector.
     * If WIRED:
         * USB-A to USB-A HUB.
-        * Ethernet from USB-A HUB to ETHERNET HUB.
+        * Ethernet from USB-A HUB to ETHERNET SWITCH.
 * IPAD:
     * USB-C HUB:
         * USB-A to external USB SOUND
         * USB-C to USB-C power adapter
         * If WIRED:
-            * USB-A Ethernet adaptor
-            * Ethernet cable from adaptor to ETHERNET HUB.
+            * Ethernet cable from USB-C HUB to ETHERNET SWITCH.
-* IPHONE 8:
+* IPHONE 8 and IPHONE 12:
     * If WIFI:
         * Lightning to USB-A power on extension block.
     * If WIRED:
         * L2USB adapter plugged into lightning port.
         * USB to Ethernet adapter plugged into L2USB adapter.
-        * Ethernet cable from USB to Ethernet adaptor to ETHERNET HUB.
+        * Ethernet cable from USB to Ethernet adaptor to ETHERNET SWITCH.
         * L2USB lightning input to USB-A power on extension block.
-* IPHONE 12:
-    * Lightning to USB-A power on extension block.